 What are the best website builders for photography?

 Made to Impress

-Without a doubt Wix offers the most sophisticated designs and image galleries available from website builders today.
+Without a doubt, Wix offers the most sophisticated designs and image galleries available from website builders today.
 That is the very reason why it has become so popular with anyone who wants to showcase a portfolio.
-As you were able to see in the U3 video above, it’s extremely flexible and allows for pixel-perfect designs.
+As you were able to see in the video earlier, it’s extremely flexible and allows for pixel-perfect designs.

 What’s also worth noting is their App Market.
 It offers an unmatched array of additional features that you can activate with only a few clicks.
 Wix Bookings is a noteworthy app as it will allow your clients to book appointments with you directly online.
 It even syncs with Google Calendar.

 Wix has a very decent blogging feature that’ll help you write about your passion for photography.
 If you are interested in selling your work, you should also check out Wix’s online store.

 Finally, Wix also allows you to password-protect pages – ideal for setting up private galleries for your clients.